Anonymous1901/ChatBot/README.md

 ## Getting Started

-Make sure you have python installed on your local machine
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+Make sure you have Python installed on your machine.

 ### Installation